jadecarino/galasa/docs/content/docs/ecosystem/ecosystem-manage-cps.md

 --format yaml
 ```

 The `--prefix`, `--suffix` and `-–infix` flags can be used together or separately to retrieve all properties that match the provided criteria.

-For a complete list of supported parameters see the [galasactl properties get](https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl_properties_get.md){target="_blank"} documentation in the cli repository.
+For a complete list of supported parameters, see the [galasactl properties get](../reference/cli-syntax/galasactl_properties_get.md) command reference.

 ### Returned properties